threedaymonk/lilypond-shamisen/README.md

 Also included is a small Ruby program that can convert a simple LilyPond-like language based on tablature into notes, to assist in transcribing existing works.
-See sakurasakura.txt for an example of how this works.
+See sakura-sakura.input.ly for an example of how this works.

 ## Fonts